caigun/GAN-Based-Handwriting-Generative-Model/README.md

 This is the implementation of the course project: __Enhancing GAN-Based Handwriting Generative Model: Handwriting Feature Extraction through LSTM and Transformer__

-The implementation includes the pipeline for creating handwriting dataset supplementary to IAM dataset, and the handwriting generator model with LSTM based feature extraction module.
+The implementation includes the pipeline for creating handwriting (auto-labeled) dataset supplementary to IAM dataset, and the handwriting generator model with LSTM based feature extraction module.

-_DDA4210 Spring, CUHKSZ_
+_DDA4210 Final Project, 2024 Spring, CUHKSZ_

-__Group members__:
+__Members of Group 7:

 Lu, Li (121090272)